 Though initial rumours suggested the return of a compact two-door coupe form factor, the latest teaser image reveals that the new Integra will come in five door form.
 While specifics are thin, Honda’s new Civic will be the most likely form a basis of its underpinnings.

 This also means the Integra could, like it’s predecessors, yield a Type R variant.
 Honda has already confirmed the development of a new Type R based on the next generation Civic, which will be homologated for the region.

+The new Integra will hit US roads in 2022 with a starting price of around $30,000.
 While the introduction of a small two-door coupe might seem out of sync with the current obsession with SUVs and crossovers, affordable performance cars like the GR Yaris and the current Civic Type R are proving that if the car is good, people will buy it – and given the current Type R’s brilliance, the thought of a modern Integra Type R is quite a fascinating prospect indeed.

 This article originally appeared at evo.co.uk

 Copyright © evo UK, Autovia Publishing